-We have New York State Attorney Eric Schneiderman to thank for the genesis of the sealed indictment against Donald Trump currently being held in the Eastern District of Virginia, which has formed the basis of the case of impeachment already begun against him.
+We have New York State Attorney Eric Schneiderman to thank for the genesis of the sealed indictment against Donald Trump currently being held in the Eastern District of Virginia.
 This is how that happened:

 AG Schneiderman began a case of Enterprise Corruption, the state name for RICO, against Donald Trump.
 The case was based on the activities of Russian mobsters like Semion Moglievich who lived in Trump Tower, Russian oligarchs, and others.

-FISC does not empanel Grand Juries.
+FISC does not empanel Grand Juries or prosecute.
 Per procedure, Schneiderman dismissed his case, which as a state AG he can do without a judge’s ruling; he had the right to dispose of it.
-The case was then restarted Federal Court on the facts offered by Schneiderman, as a RICO case.
-FISC provided evidence under seal to a Grand Jury, drawn from the Eastern District of Virginia, who read the evidence in a SCIF, a secure facility in the building sealed away from the public.
+The case was then reheard in Federal Court (EDVA) on the facts offered by Schneiderman.
+FISC having determined it was an article 3 matter, evidence under seal was provided to a Grand Jury, drawn from the Eastern District of Virginia, who read the evidence in a SCIF, a secure facility in the building sealed away from the public.

 Sources report FISC retained some jurisdiction over this case, although jurors were empaneled from EDVA.
-Separate sources report this: it was unclear to me if the FISC power over the case was solely related to sealing the matter, or if perhaps there was more evidence heard at FISC than was shared with the Grand Jury.
+FISC is not an article 3 court.
+Separate sources reported this: it was unclear to me if the FISC power over the case was solely related to sealing the matter, or if perhaps there was more evidence heard at FISC than was shared with the Grand Jury, on the criminal case, perhaps because Felix Sater as a putative foreign agent and therefore Russia were involved.
 But that ‘some jurisdiction’ was retained was told me by several sources.

-Earlier this month, Claude Taylor and I reported exclusively that the indictment was granted.
-We were pulled up on use of the term “granted”, but it is the correct term when, as in this case, no prosecution is yet possible, since a sitting President has immunity; but he can be indicted, and he has been.
+Earlier Claude Taylor and I reported exclusively that the indictment was granted.
+We were pulled up on use of the term “granted”, but it is the correct term when, as in this case, no prosecution is yet possible, since a sitting President has immunity; but he can be indicted under seal, and he has been.

 The following day, Rep. Green called for impeachment on the floor of the House.
 Contrary to what some ignoramuses are pushing on social media, a case of impeachment was begun against Trump at that moment: